Prom Night (2008 film): Release

 Prom Night was released by Sony Pictures and Screen Gems.
-The film grossed $20,804,941 in 2,700 theaters in the United States and Canada, ranking #1 at the box office in its opening weekend and averaging $7,705 per theater.
+The film grossed $20,804,941 in 2,700 theaters in the United States and Canada, ranking No. 1 at the box office in its opening weekend and averaging $7,705 per theater.
 It grossed $43,869,350 in the U.S. and a $12,728,210 in other territories for a worldwide total of $56,597,560.

 Reception

-Upon its release, Prom Night was universally panned by critics.
-Rotten Tomatoes gives the film an approval rating of 9% based on 68 reviews.
-The critical consensus states: "A dim and predictable remake of an already dull slasher film, this Prom Night fails to be memorable."
-On Metacritic, the film has an average score of 17 out of 100 based on 12 reviews, indicating "overwhelming dislike".
+Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

 Mark Olsen of the Los Angeles Times wrote: "This is as listless, mindless and utterly useless a piece of corporate brain-clog as one is likely to come across for quite some time."

 Home media

-The DVD and Blu-ray Disc was released on August 19, 2008 in theatrical (88 minutes) and unrated (89 minutes) versions.
+The DVD and Blu-ray Disc was released on August 19, 2008, in theatrical (88 minutes) and unrated (89 minutes) versions.
 Both formats contain deleted scenes and an alternate ending.
 It was released in Australia on Blu-ray and 2 Disc DVD Edition on August 27, 2008.
 In F.Y.E. stores in the U.S., the unrated edition came with a bonus disc called "Body Count: Investigating the Murders of Prom Night," a 22-minute documentary about the murders of various characters in the film, as well as various techniques the director used to make the murders scarier.
 The home media release also includes interviews with Nelson McCormick (director) and other members of the cast of the film.